Prices for UK customers are listed inc 20% VAT

 Fitting Kato decoders in the GWR/LNER Class 800

 A great model by Kato, but unfortunately, the instructions don’t tell you how to fit the decoders.
 So here I’ll show you.
-It’s pretty easy.
+It’s should be straight forward, though because of the way the contacts for the function decoders for the light is designed, it can be a bigger task than expected and intended..

 The Gaugemaster part is DCC89 and contains two light decoders and one motor decoder.
 The light decoders can not be read by a DCC control station, but the address can be programmed.
 Default is 3, as usual.

-Remove the cover on the bottom of one of the end car.
+Remove the cover on the bottom of one of the end cars.

 Remove the plastic piece, the analog slider to change between front/rear light.
 Easiest is to lift it out with tweezers.